FascinatedBox/lily-spawni/README.md

 # spawni

-### Version: 0.1

-This package provides a wrapper over an interpreter.

-You can install this package via
+Provide an interpreter as a value, so you can interpret while you interpret.
+This can be installed using Lily's `garden` via:

 `garden install github FascinatedBox/spawni`

-and then use it like so

-`import spawni`

-## Classes
+## class Interpreter

-#### `class Interpreter`

-This class provides a wrapper around a Lily interpreter.
-This class provides a constructor that does not take arguments.
-The parse methods will rewind state on failure.

-`method Interpreter.error: String`
+This class wraps over an interpreter, providing useful methods.

+### constructor Interpreter`: Interpreter`

+Constructs a new `Interpreter`.
+This operation does not have any side-effects, except the underlying allocation required.
+It is therefore possible to create as many `Interpreter` instances as one may need.

+The parse methods of this class will all execute code on success.
+On failure, they will rewind state.
+In theory, variables declared in a failed parse should not be available to subsequent passes.

+### method Interpreter.error`(self: Interpreter): String`

-Returns the error (message and traceback) from the last parse.
-If there was no error, then the result is an empty `String`.
+Get the full error (message and traceback) from the last parse.
+If there is no error, then the result is a `String`.

-`method Interpreter.error_message: String`
+### method Interpreter.error_message`(self: Interpreter): String`

 Get just the error message of the last parse as a `String`.
 If there is no error, then the result is an empty `String`.

-`method Interpreter.parse_expr(context: String, data: String): Option[String]`
+### method Interpreter.parse_expr`(self: Interpreter, context: String, data: String): Option[String]`

-Parse an expression that should return a value. 'context' is used as the filename in the event of an error.
-The result is a `Some` containing the expression's value into a `String`, or `None`.
+This parses `data` as an expression that has a result.

+On success, a `Some` is returned with the result of the expression turned into a `String`.
+The `String` may be empty if the expression returned an empty result.

+On failure, a `None` is returned.

-`method Interpreter.parse_file(filename: String): Boolean`
+### method Interpreter.parse_file`(self: Interpreter, filename: String): Boolean`

-Try to open 'filename', parse the contents, and execute them.
+This attempts to open `filename` and parse it.
+If parsing succeeds, then the interpreter will attempt to execute the instructions.

-`method Interpreter.parse_string(context: String, data: String): Boolean`
+### method Interpreter.parse_string`(self: Interpreter, context: String, data: String): Boolean`

-Similar to 'parse_expr', except that the contents are not limited to a single expression.
+This parses the content of `data` as-is. `context` is used as the source filename in the event of an error.